 The Americans with Disabilities Act (ADA) and section 504 of the Rehabilitation Act require that you ensure equal access to your services and programs – whatever those services and programs are – to people with disabilities.

-You probably know that major changes to the ADA regulations and accessibility standards — the first since the original ones issued in 1991 — are in the works at the Department of Justice (DOJ).
+You probably know that major changes to the ADA regulations and accessibility standards — the first since the original ones issued in 1991 — were made final in September 2010 by the Department of Justice (DOJ).
 (Learn about managing ADA changes.)

 But did you know?…